hujhax/austin-improv-wiki/Troupes/Baby Kick Baby.md

 ## Summary
 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2009 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote><p>We do the Peak and Pop.</p>
+Their answer to the "What's Your Deal?" question on a 2009 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> We do the Peak and Pop.
+>
+>

-<p>The first 10 minutes of the show are very fast, with scenes lasting anywhere from 10 seconds to 2 minutes.</p>
+> The first 10 minutes of the show are very fast, with scenes lasting anywhere from 10 seconds to 2 minutes.
+>
+>

-<p>As soon as the scene peaks, we pop it and instantly start the new scene.</p>
+> As soon as the scene peaks, we pop it and instantly start the new scene.
+>
+>

-<p>After 10 minutes, the idea is that the crowd as been drawn in without a chance to breathe.</p>
+> After 10 minutes, the idea is that the crowd as been drawn in without a chance to breathe.
+>
+>

-<p>We slow it down a bit for the last 15 minutes, but still keep the Peak and Pop style.</p>
+> We slow it down a bit for the last 15 minutes, but still keep the Peak and Pop style.
+>
+>

-<p>Our scene edits are our scene starts.</p>
+> Our scene edits are our scene starts.
+>
+>

-<p>We don't stop improvising.</p></blockquote>
+> We don't stop improvising.

 ## Media
 ### Photos